2022 FIFA World Cup qualification (OFC): Final

-The final winner advanced to the inter-confederation play-off.
+The final winner advanced to the inter-confederation play-offs.

 Inter-confederation play-off

-The inter-confederation play-off was determined by a draw held on 26 November 2021.
-The winner from OFC was drawn against the fourth-placed team from CONCACAF third round.
+The inter-confederation play-offs was determined by a draw held on 26 November 2021.
+The winner from OFC qualification was drawn against the fourth-placed team from CONCACAF qualification third round.
 The play-off was played as a single match in Qatar on 14 June 2022.